Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

     brew install libomp

-We then also have to install a BLAS implementation, `OpenBLAS`_ is the default choice.
+You then also have to install a BLAS implementation, `OpenBLAS`_ is the default choice.

 .. code:: sh